KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-LibrespotJava by l3d00m](https://github.com/l3d00m/MMM-LibrespotJava)

+1. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
-1. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-2. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-LICE by mykle1](https://github.com/mykle1/MMM-LICE)